KatherineMichel/church-website-and-marketing-on-a-budget/advanced_marketing.md

 Advanced marketing techniques matter, which can be seen in [Upworthy Case Study](upworthy_case_study.md)

+### Reach, User Engagement, Customer Relationship Management
+* How will user segments be reached?
+* How easy is it to retain customers?

 ### Network Effect
 * Number of United Methodist members total: 12.1 million
 * Number of United Methodist congregations: 34,892